Jericho Appreciation Society: All Elite Wrestling and Ring of Honor (2022–2023)

-Pro Wrestling Guerrilla (2023–present)
+Pro Wrestling Guerrilla (2023)

 Shortly after the formation of JAS, Garcia enjoyed success in Pro Wrestling Guerrilla (PWG) by cashing in his PWG World Championship opportunity which he earned by winning the Battle of Los Angeles earlier in the year, at Delivering The Goods in May 2022.
 Garcia went on to defeat Bandido to win the title.

-At the 2023 Battle of Los Angeles, Garcia was supposed to compete in a six-man tag team match but he refused to team with his partners and said that he only teamed with "sports entertainers", leading to the surprise appearance of JAS in PWG and marked Jericho's surprise debut in PWG.
-Guevara made his return to PWG after a four-year absence while Menard and Parker made their return after a fourteen-year absence.
+At the 2023 Battle of Los Angeles, Garcia was supposed to compete in a six-man tag team match but he refused to team with his partners and said that he only teamed with "sports entertainers", leading to the surprise appearance of JAS in PWG.
+This marked Jericho's debut in the company, Guevara's return to PWG after a four-year absence, and Menard and Parker's return after a fourteen-year absence.
 JAS went on to defeat Jonathan Gresham, Kevin Blackwood, Michael Oku, Player Uno and SB Kento in a ten-man tag team match.